-Our officer and sole director are required to commit time to our affairs and, accordingly, may have conflicts of interest in allocating management time among various business activities.
+Our directors are required to commit time to our affairs and, accordingly, may have conflicts of interest in allocating management time among various business activities.
 During other business activities, they may become aware of business opportunities that may be appropriate for presentation to us, as well as the other entities with which they are affiliated.
 As such, there may be conflicts of interest in determining to which entity a business opportunity should be presented.

-To resolve such potential conflicts of interest, our officers and sole director have agreed that any opportunities that they are aware of independently or directly through their association with us (as opposed to disclosure to them of such business opportunities by management or consultants associated with other entities) would be presented by them solely to us.
+To resolve such potential conflicts of interest, our directors have agreed that any opportunities that they are aware of independently or directly through their association with us (as opposed to disclosure to them of such business opportunities by management or consultants associated with other entities) would be presented by them solely to us.